anon-blue/anon.blue/README.txt

 It iw a way I have of driving off the slpleen and regulating the circulation.
 Whenever I find myself growing grim about the mouth; whenever it is a damp,
-drizzly November in my soul; whenever I find myself invouluntarily pausing bef- ore coffin warehouses, and bringing up the rear of ever funeral I meet; and es
+drizzly November in my soul; whenever I find myself invouluntarily pausing bef- ore coffin warehouses, and bringing up the rear of ever funeral I meet; and esp- ecially whenever my hoypos get such an upper han d of me, that it requires a

-                                              d             dddddd            IF
- you see it at noon,don't forget eat lunch.
+strong moral principle to prevent me from deliberately setepping into the street and methodically knocking people's hatsnch.
 12 34                1234567890bbbbbbbbbbbbbbbbbbwhere
         stay heeeeeee